 Marriage & Family Therapy Career and Licensure FAQ

 We invite you to review the following links for answers to the most frequently asked questions about a career in Marriage and Family Therapy.
-Of course, keep in mind that the MFTC program meets the educational requirements not only to be a licensed Marriage and Family Therapist, but it also meets the educational requirements to be a Licensed Professional Counselor.
+Of course, keep in mind that the MFTC program meets the educational requirements not only to be a licensed Marriage and Family Therapist (LMFT), but it also meets the educational requirements to be a Licensed Professional Counselor (LPC).
 The MFTC program opens multiple career path opportunities.

 Where can I find more information on careers in Marriage and Family Therapy?

 Please see AAMFT's Job Connection and Career Center.

 I'm not married.
 Can I still be an effective Marriage and Family Therapist?

 Therapists are often in the position of helping someone who has experienced something they have not, and marriage is just one example.
 Therapists at RTS Jackson receive training in a variety of areas including Family Systems, Family Issues in Psychology and Theology, Communication, Human Sexuality and Sex Therapy.
 Therapists then have the tools to serve as objective third parties who can effectively help to manage and resolve conflict.

 How does one become licensed or certified?

 Courses offered at RTS Jackson satisfy educational requirements for licensure both as a Marriage and Family Therapist (LMFT) and Professional Counselor (LPC) in most states.